 The COVID-19 pandemic provides direct evidence of why wound care is an essential service.
 Along with many other service lines, wound care has seen a decline in visits despite being designated as an essential service and the adoption of telemedical options.
 There have been several recently published articles that report significant increases in major limb amputations during the pandemic compared with matched time frames from pre-COVID-19 data.
-In this white paper, Dr. Ennis briefly describes the findings and compares them to his own University’s data, with the goal of ensuring patients are scheduled and evaluated during these complicated times.
+In this article, Dr. Ennis briefly describes the findings and compares them to his own University’s data, with the goal of ensuring patients are scheduled and evaluated during these complicated times.

 Grow your wound care knowledge with resources for providers.